 The objective of the New Investigator Grant Program is to advance scientific training for researchers who have completed a terminal research degree or postgraduate clinical training, whichever came later, within the past 10 years.

-The program provides up to $50,000 in research funding for DOs, MDs or PhDs conducting 18-month studies that corresponds to the AOA’s five research focus areas.
+The program provides up to $50,000 in research funding for DOs, MDs or PhDs conducting 18-month studies that corresponds to the AOA’s two research focus areas.

 Individuals who previously competed successfully as a Principal Investigator (PI) for a larger AOA grant (i.e., $100,000-$150,000 grant award) and/or received an R01 National Institutes of Health (NIH) grant or its equivalent as a PI are not eligible.

-Since 2016, the AOA has awarded more than $3 million in grants for osteopathic research.
-Learn more about projects funded by the AOA’s research grant program, and check back on Nov.
-1, 2019, for information on how to submit your research for funding in the 2020 grant program.
+Since 2016, the AOA has awarded more than $4 million in grants for osteopathic research.
+Learn more about projects funded by the AOA’s research grant program.
+Click the links below for information on how to submit your research for funding in the 2020 grant program.